-We use our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs are not attributable to a specific project but are directed to broadly applicable research activities.
-Accordingly, we do not report our internal research and development costs on a project basis.
 We use external service providers to manufacture our product candidates to be used in clinical trials and for the majority of the services performed in connection with the preclinical and clinical development of our product candidates.
-Our external service costs for pimavanserin increased significantly in 2008 relative to previous years primarily due to increased clinical development costs associated with our Phase III program.
+We have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project but were directed to broadly applicable research activities.
+Accordingly, we have not reported our internal research and development costs on a project basis.
+Our internal research and development expenses decreased significantly during 2009 compared to 2008 primarily due to restructurings and related workforce reductions implemented in August 2008 and in October 2009.
 To the extent that external expenses are not attributable to a specific project, they are included in other external costs.
-The following table summarizes our research and development expenses for the years ended December 31, 2008, 2007 and 2006 (in thousands):
+The following table summarizes our research and development expenses for the years ended December 31, 2009, 2008, and 2007 (in thousands):

-Yea Years Ended December 31,
+Years Ended December 31,

-2008 2007 2006
+2009 2008 2007

 Costs of external service providers:

-Pimavanserin \$ 27,189 \$ 10,932 \$ 18,930
+Pimavanserin \$27,079 \$27,189 \$10,932

-ACP-104 1 2,658 16,480 3,722
+ACP-104 (1) 15 2,658 16,480

-ACP-106 and other 2,251 1,604 1,529
+AM-831 and other 807 2,251 1,604

-Subtotal 32,098 29,016 24,181
+Subtotal 27,901 32,098 29,016

-Internal costs 23,327 26,205 23,351
+Internal costs 12,810 23,327 26,205

-Stock-based compensation 1,325 2,721 1,866
+Stock-based compensation 874 1,325 2,721

-Total research and development \$ 56,750 \$ 57,942 \$ 49,398
+Total research and development \$41,585 \$56,750 \$57,942

-1. ACP-104 was a product candidate that we were developing as a treatment for patients with schizophrenia.
-We currently do not anticipate conducting further studies with ACP-104.
+(1) ACP-104 was a product candidate that we were previously developing.

 At this time, due to the risks inherent in the clinical trial process and given the stage of development of our programs, we are unable to estimate with any certainty the costs we will incur for the continued development of our product candidates for potential commercialization.
 Due to these same factors, we are unable to determine the anticipated completion dates for our current research and development programs.
 Clinical development timelines, probability of success, and development costs vary widely.
 While our current focus is primarily on advancing the clinical development of pimavanserin, we anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment of each product candidate's commercial potential and our financial position.
-We cannot forecast with any degree of certainty which product candidates will be subject to future collaborative or licensing arrangements, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
-As a result, we cannot be certain when and to what extent we will receive cash inflows from the commercialization of our product candidates.
+We cannot forecast with any degree of certainty when and to what extent we will receive cash inflows, if any, from the development or commercialization of pimavanserin pursuant to our agreement with Biovail or the extent to which the parties will have to reimburse each other for certain clinical trial costs pursuant to the agreement.
+We also cannot forecast with any degree of certainty which product candidates will be subject to future collaborative or licensing arrangements, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.